APRIL SHOWERS BRING ROSACEA AWARENESS: MAINTAINING YOUR BEAUTIFUL GARDEN

 1. TOPICAL MEDICATIONS:

 These creams, gels, and lotions are often the first line of defense.
 They can help reduce redness, inflammation, and bumps associated with rosacea.
-This stage of treatment is very similar to Acne.
-We aim to get you clear, some will clear and remain clear.
-Others will have the occasional flair.
+This stage of treatment is very similar to the treatment of Acne.
+We aim to get you clear.
+Some patients skin will clear and remain clear while others will have the occasional flare.

 2. Oral Antibiotics:

 In some cases, oral antibiotics may be prescribed to combat stubborn inflammation.
 Patients are typically on these oral medications for an average of 4-5 months.
-Following antibiotic courses, most patients can combat the occasional flair up with just topicals.
+Following antibiotic courses, most patients can combat the occasional flare-up with just topicals.

 STEP 2: TREAT VISUAL RED COMPONENT